vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/03/053/19_abhi_vyayasva.md

 Engird yourself in the hardwood of the acacia tree; place strength in the  śiṃśapā(-wood) in its recoil.
 O Axle, you who are firm and were made firm, stay firm.
 Don’t make us  leave off from this journey.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+On abhí vyayasva see comm. ad VII.33.4.
+I assume ‘engird’ refers to the ends of the axle being embedded in the wheel hub.

+The loc. spandané is generally taken as a third type of wood (besides khadiráand śiṃśápā-), but while the other two words are standard designations of trees, spandaná- is ordinarily not, but rather refers to a type of motion -- jerking or kicking.

+I take it to refer here to the elasticity or flexibility of Dalbergia sissoo (śiṃsapā-), a quality it has (at least acdg. to the internet).
 </details>

 <details><summary>+Griffith</summary>